ballerina-platform/ballerina-lang/docs/tutorials/first-program.md

 * Read the [Key Concepts](../key-concepts.md) page to familiarize yourself with the rest of the primary features you need to know about.
 * Read about the [Tools](../tools.md) that you can use with Ballerina, such as using an IDE instead of the Composer.
 * Run through the rest of the [Tutorials](index.md) to get hands-on experience.
-* Browse through the [Samples](../samples.md) and use them as templates for your own programs.
-* See the [Language Reference](../lang-ref/lang-overview.md) for complete information on using the Ballerina language.